 Although this is a threat to watch, there is considerable historic evidence against such a move succeeding, as evidenced by the demise of usage-sensitive dial-up service—in favor of flat-rate service—in the late 90s.

-So, until we need to pay to watch our free movies, let’s continue enjoying our movies online.
+So, until we need to pay to watch our free movies, let’s continue enjoying our movies online using flat-rate internet access.

 Peter DeHaan writes about biblical Christianity to confront status quo religion and live a life that matters.
 He seeks a fresh approach to following Jesus through the lens of Scripture, without the baggage of made-up traditions and meaningless practices.
 Read more in his books, blog, and weekly email updates.